-Incorporating smart financial habits are always beneficial no matter what is going on in the world at large.
-Maintaining them will safeguard your financial stability and help you reach financial goals whether preparing for or living in retirement.
+Incorporating smart financial habits is always beneficial, no matter what is happening worldwide.
+Maintaining them will safeguard your financial stability and help you reach financial goals, whether preparing for or living in retirement.

 This week’s smart habit: 4 money moves to make now for future success.

-Strengthen Safety Nets - Robust emergency funds and sufficient amounts of insurance are intended to help in the face of unexpected circumstances like a job loss or extended illness.
-Safety nets can assist with unplanned expenses that materialize that are not part of usual bills or spending, as well as protect other savings dedicated to meeting goals like retirement.
+Strengthen Safety Nets - Robust emergency funds and sufficient insurance are intended to help in the face of unexpected circumstances like a job loss or extended illness.
+Safety nets can assist with unplanned expenses that are not part of usual bills or spending and protect other savings dedicated to meeting goals like retirement.

-Fortify Foundation - Your financial house is only as stable as the foundation it rests upon.
-A key to a strong foundation is fulfilling the five fundamentals of fiscal fitness which are 1) save at least 10% of annual income, 2) build safety nets, 3) fully fund retirement, 4) manage debt, and 5) ensure being properly housed.
+Fortify Foundation - Your financial house is only as stable as its foundation.
+A key to a strong foundation is fulfilling the five fundamentals of fiscal fitness, which are 1) saving at least 10% of annual income, 2) building safety nets, 3) fully funding retirement, 4) managing debt, and 5) ensuring being properly housed.
 A strong financial foundation can put you in a better position to weather any economic downturn.

-Streamline Spending - Even if your job status has not changed and your income remains steady, consider reviewing your spending plan, cutting unnecessary costs, and taking advantage of extra money leftover each month.
-The extra money can go towards increasing retirement contributions, paying down debt or adding to emergency savings.
+Streamline Spending - Even if your job status has not changed and your income remains steady, consider reviewing your spending plan, cutting unnecessary costs, and taking advantage of extra money left over each month.
+The extra money can increase retirement contributions, pay the debt, or add to emergency savings.

-Timely Tax Planning - Tax preparation is backward-looking, reactive, and offers limited ways to reduce your tax liability.
-On the other hand, tax planning is forward-looking, proactive, and offers expanded opportunities to reduce your tax liability and keep more of your money.
+Timely Tax Planning - Tax preparation is backward-looking and reactive and offers limited ways to reduce your tax liability.
+On the other hand, tax planning is forward-looking and proactive and offers expanded opportunities to reduce your tax liability and keep more of your money.
 Look for opportunities to reduce income, increase deductions, and maximize credits.
 A penny saved is a penny earned.